 So, resulting from some brief research around the office, the concept I came up with is a voice-assisted Ikea instruction manual for Amazon Echo Show (no more fiddly page turning when you’re knee-deep in a half-built wardrobe!).
 The choice of device stems from the need to have a visual element as well as voice.
 This is one of the times when I think the combination of interfaces has particular value.
 The idea is also built on the hypothesis that voice assistants are generally useful when a user’s hands are busy.
 Other examples include when driving, holding a baby, cooking, etc. In fact, in these scenarios, the user often has needs that only Voice can meet.

 Alexa UI Kit

-Once the basic concept was conceived, I sketched some wireframes to start testing the viability of the use case.
+Once the basic concept was conceived, I sketched some wireframes using a wireframe tool to start testing the viability of the use case.
 I used the Alexa UI Kit for XD to ensure the artboard was the correct size for the Echo Show 2 and to get things off to a quick start.
 Then it was simply a case of creating a few screens to test.

 Wireframing and prototyping

 You can see how straightforward it is to mock up a Voice prototype in XD.
 I did some guerrilla testing and was able to make updates to the journey and voice commands on the spot, based on the user’s feedback.
 For example, users struggled to pronounce the names of the Ikea products themselves, so I changed the response to a number corresponding with the correct product on the screen.

 Speech playback and voice triggers